applicaster/developer.applicaster.com/content/analytics-plugins-android/Analytic_plugin_in_Android_integration_application.md

 ## How to add analytic plugin in Android integration application:
 Applicaster supports a variety of analytics providers to which you can send your analytics data.
 On Android, some Analytics providers are handled via a “plugin” system, and others are not plugins and sit directly on the Applicaster SDK.
 For the non-plugin providers (Google Analytics and Mixpanel), speak with your Applicaster Account Manager and ask them to configure it on Zapp (Applicaster’s configuration system).
 Note: On iOS, all providers are set up as plugins.

-The directions below outline how to add an analytic plugin to an Applicaster product or features integrated into a non-Applicaster app:
+The directions below outline how to add an analytic plugin to an Applicaster product or feature integrated into a non-Applicaster app:

 1. Get plugin manifest json(Plugin section in Zapp).
 2. Concatenate the dependency_name and the dependency_version with ‘:’ between.